beard-programmer/read_it/README.md

 Software engineering books I highly recommend to take a look it.
 I believe every book in this file would somehow benefit any person interested in and passionate about Software Engineering.
-Resources are sorted by its value in respective area.
-Every resource is presented with a link to a shop/website like this -> [🔗](https://github.com/supostatekx/read_it)
+Every resource is presented with a link to a shop/website like this -> [🔗](https://github.com/supostatekx/read_it) Please take a note that all of those books I find amazing and definetely worth your time.

 ## S tier
 - 🆂 Code complete (S. McConnell) [🔗](https://www.amazon.com/Code-Complete-Steve-Mcconnell/dp/9350041243/)